QinJingLab/GRNIToolS/README.md

 `install.packages('BiocManager')`
 `BiocManager::install('GENIE3')`

-4.The previous version packages can be found on this website https://cran.r-project.org/src/contrib/Archive/
+4. The previous version packages can be found on this website https://cran.r-project.org/src/contrib/Archive/

 ### Install GRNIToolS